 5. How Nordea Life Assurance protects your personal data

 Keeping your personal data safe and secure is at the centre of how we do business.
 We use appropriate technical, organisational and administrative security measures to protect any information we hold from loss, misuse and unauthorised access, disclosure, alteration and destruction.

 6. Your privacy rights

-You as a data subject have rights in respect of personal data Nordea Life Assurance holds on you.
+You as a data subject have rights in respect of the personal data that Nordea Life Assurance holds on you.
 You have the following rights:

-a) request access to your personal data.
-You have a right to access the personal data we are keeping about you.
-In many cases this information is already present to you in your online services from us.
-Your right to access may, however, be restricted by legislation, protection of other persons’ privacy and consideration for the Nordea Group’s business concept and business practices.
+a) Right to request access to your personal data.
+You have a right to access the personal data we have on you.
+In many cases, this information is already present to you in your online services from us.
+However, your right to access may be restricted by legislation or in order to protect the privacy of other persons.

-b) request correction of incorrect or incomplete data.
-If the data are incorrect or incomplete, you are entitled to have the data rectified, with the restrictions that follow from legislation.
+b) Right to request rectification of incorrect or incomplete data.
+If your personal data are incorrect or incomplete, you are entitled to have the data rectified, unless this is restricted by legislation.

-c) request erasure.
-You have the right request erasure of your data in case;
+c) Right to request erasure.
+You have the right to request erasure of your personal data in the following cases:

 - you withdraw your consent to the processing and there is no other legitimate reason for processing,

 - you object to the processing and there is no justified reason for continuing the processing,